dimi-fn/Various-Data-Science-Scripts/MATLAB/README.md

 * Create the variables x and y which respectively contain the number of rows and columns of the variable z: [x,y]= size(z)

 * max function: `[xMax, idx] = max(x)` (same for min())
-    * the second output is the index at which the max or min value occurrs
+    * the second output is the index at which the max or min value occurs
+        * if you only max(a) and a is a 2D array of shape (x,y), then you will get the max value for every y column value, i.e. the shape result will be (1 , y)

 * use a tilde (`~`) to ignore specific outputs